artanmarkaj/ASTE/README.md

 ### Deployment in MATLAB/Simulink

 The ASTE Framework is seamlessly deployable in MATLAB/Simulink environments.
-A subsequent implementation using a Python wrapper will be added in the future.

 1. **Download the Zip Folder:**
    - Choose between the more sophisticated version or the simple version of the CSTR, and download the corresponding zip folder.